Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

 People behave as if they've rehearsed goals before they encounter them.

 The juncture-spawn advantage is one signature; partial path reuse is another.
 Give a person a new goal near an old route, and they don't take the optimal shortcut — they partially reuse the trained path.
-We observe this even when the reused path is longer than the available shortcut: in our path-reuse experiment, the reused-path length is 61 steps versus a shortcut of 55, and subjects still partially reuse the trained path 62.8% of the time, with lower step-by-step response times on the reused segment.
-To test whether this is a generic "habit" effect or something specific to multi-goal preplay, we benchmarked humans against a panel of RL methods in Craftax.
-Humans and Multitask Preplay cluster at high success and high path reuse; Dyna, UVF, USFA, and HER all fall away.
+We observe this even when the reused path is longer than the available shortcut: in our path-reuse experiment, the reused path runs 61 steps against a 55-step shortcut, and subjects still partially reuse the trained path 62.8% of the time, with lower step-by-step response times on the reused segment.

-One agent, 10,000 new worlds.
+One agent, 10,000 unseen worlds.

 Two signatures in different systems, one computational idea underneath.